kislyuk/argcomplete/README.rst

 completion hook shellcode sets, and if it's there, collects completions, prints them to the output stream (fd 8 by default), and exits.
 Otherwise, it returns to the caller immediately.

+.. admonition:: Side effects

+ ``argcomplete`` gets completions by running your program.
+It intercepts the execution flow at the moment :meth:`argcomplete.autocomplete()` is called.
+After sending completions, it exits using ``exit_method``.
+This means if your program has any side effects that happen before ``argcomplete`` is called, those side effects will happen every time the user presses ``<TAB>`` (although anything your program prints to stdout or stderr will be suppressed).
+For this reason it's best to construct the argument parser and call :meth:`argcomplete.autocomplete()` as early as possible in your execution flow.

 Specifying completers
 ---------------------